 - If a few lines of text are to be reproduced from any source, ‘the author’ and ‘the source’ must be clearly indicated in the text.
 The reproduced lines must be in italics and given within quotes.
 If it is a paragraph it must be slightly indented also.
 To reproduce large portions of text, permission from the copyright owner(s) must be obtained and submitted to the JPPRes.

 - To reproduce tables or illustrations, permission from the copyright owner(s) must be obtained and a copy of the permission letter must be submitted to the journal.
 The source must be clearly acknowledged below the table or illustration as required by the copyright owner(s).

 - JPPRes defines plagiarism as a case in which a paper reproduces another work with at least 20% similarity and without citation.

-- If evidence of plagiarism is found before or after acceptance or after publication of the paper, the authors will be offered a chance to defense their paper.
+- If evidence of plagiarism is found before or after acceptance or after the publication of the paper, the authors will be offered a chance to defend their paper.
 If the arguments are not found to be satisfactory, the manuscript will be retracted and the authors found to have been guilty of plagiarism will no longer have papers accepted for publication in JPPRes.

 - JPPRes has plagiarism detection systems.